AKloc/BookNotes/Algorithms of Oppression.md

 -

 **What can I do with this?**
-- What actions am I going to take based on this book, if any?
+- Not sure.
+I agreed with the content, but there aren't really any action items to take outside of being convinced that Google isn't driven by

 **Bottom Line**
 - x/10